 Articles by Vicky Newman

-Please find below a brief description of a few of my publications with links to the full articles.
-You can also find more of my publications by searching PubMed using either Newman VA or Newman V
+Please find below a brief description of a few of Vicky’s publications with links to the full articles.
+You can also find more of her publications by searching PubMed using either Newman VA or Newman V

 - Fighting Cancer with Food and Activity — Vicky A Newman, MS, RD J Calif Dent Hygienists’ Assoc 2012 (Summer);27(2):2527.Key to reducing cancer risk and progression are lifestyle choices we can control.
 These include the type and amount of food we eat, and the frequency and intensity of the physical activity we enjoy.
 Both diet and activity are lifestyle factors that affect the environment (or “terrain”) in which our cells reside.
 Actions we can take to encourage a “terrain” resistant to cancer growth include controlling weight, maintaining good circulation, eating plenty of plant foods (vegetables, fruits, whole grains, beans/legumes), and choosing healthy fats.